Repeat Credit: Can the course be repeated for credit? If yes, select the Repeat Credit? checkbox and additional required fields will appear.

 - Example - if the max units is set to 6.0 for a 4.0 unit class, a student cannot get credit when they repeat the course.
 Banner will see the student has 4.0 units and they are attempting 4.0 more.
 Partial credit for a repeated course is not automatically given by Banner.

 - Discuss your situation with the ICMS team.
-A Credit Limitation may be what you need to give partial credit based on other courses taken.
+A Credit Limitation may be what is needed to apply partial credit to the student based on other course(s) they have taken.